-- By the 10th business day after a governmental body receives your written request, a governmental body must: - request an Attorney General opinion and state which exceptions apply; - notify the requestor of the referral to the Attorney General; and - 3. notify third parties if the request involves their proprietary information. - Failure to request an Attorney General opinion and notify the requestor within 10 business days will result in a presumption that the information is open unless there is a compelling reason to withhold it. - Requestors may send a letter to the Attorney General arguing for release, and may review arguments made by the governmental body.
-If the arguments disclose the requested information, the requestor may obtain a redacted copy. - The Attorney General must issue a decision no later than the 45th working day from the day after the attorney general received the request for a decision.
-The attorney general may request an additional 10 working day extension. - Governmental bodies may not ask the Attorney General to "reconsider" an opinion.
+- By the 10th business day after a governmental body receives your written request, a governmental body must: - 1. request an Attorney General opinion and state which exceptions apply; - 2. notify the requestor of the referral to the Attorney General; and - 3. notify third parties if the request involves their proprietary information. - Failure to request an Attorney General opinion and notify the requestor within 10 business days will result in a presumption that the information is open unless there is a compelling reason to withhold it. - Requestors may send a letter to the Attorney General arguing for release, and may review arguments made by the governmental body.
+If the arguments disclose the requested information, the requestor may obtain a redacted copy. - The Attorney General must issue a decision no later than the 45th business day from the day after the attorney general received the request for a decision.
+The Attorney General may request an additional 10 business day extension. - Governmental bodies may not ask the Attorney General to "reconsider" an opinion.

-For complaints regarding failure to release public information please contact your local County or District Attorney.
-Please ask and you will be provided with this information.
+For complaints regarding failure to release public information please contact your local county or district attorney.

-- You may also contact the Office of the Attorney General, Open Government Hotline, at 512-478-6736 or toll-free at 1-877-673-6839. - For complaints regarding overcharges, please contact the Office of the Attorney General's Cost Rules Administrator at 512-475-2497.
+- You may also contact the Office of the Attorney General, Open Government Hotline, at (512) 478-6736 or toll-free at 1-877-673-6839. - For complaints regarding overcharges, please contact the Office of the Attorney General, Cost Hotline at (512) 475-2497 or toll-free at 1-888-672-6787.